-13.1.
-This Policy cannot be amended without approval from the Company's Board.
-This Policy will be reviewed from time to time to ensure that it remains effective and meets best practice standards and the needs of the Group.
+- 17.1.
+This Policy cannot be amended without approval from the Company's Board. - 17.2.
+This Policy will be reviewed every two years or as often as may be required, to ensure it remains effective and meets the best practice standard and the needs of the Company. - 17.3.
+The Policy will be available on the Company's website within a reasonable time after any such updates or amendments have been approved.